San Marcos Growers LogoSan Marcos Growers

 It is unclear whether 'Hercules' originated at Western Hills Nursery or if it came to them earlier from another source.
 Confusing the issue, Western Hills Nursery apparently propagated the plant both by division and from seed and sold seedling plants that lacked spots on the leaves.
 This has caused some to grow plants labeled Hercules that are larger than typical Zantedeschia aethiopica but have solid green colored leaves lacking any spots.
 Tony Avent lists both 'Hercules' and 'White Giant' in his Plant Delights Nursery catalog and has stated that 'White Giant' is the larger of the two, but he also told us that 'Hercules' has the larger leaves.
 The San Diego area mail order nursery Kartuz Nursery sold both the unspotted and spotted forms of the plant and choose to call the solid green one 'Hercules' and the spotted one 'Spotted White Giant' and noted that it was the one with spots on the leaves that was the clone that the San Francisco Botanical Garden grows as 'Hercules'.

-The information about Zantedeschia aethiopica 'Hercules' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Zantedeschia aethiopica 'Hercules' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]